envoyproxy/examples/ext_authz/example.rst

 Step 4: Access the upstream-service behind the Front Envoy
 **********************************************************

-You can now try to send a request to upstream-service via the front-envoy as follows:
+You can now try to send a request to upstream-service via the front Envoy as follows:

 .. code-block:: console